Opinion | The Georgia runoffs are incredibly important. Why are Democrats pretending they’re not?

 So what’s happening in Georgia, so far anyway, is a pair of races where the Republicans are communicating the real stakes, and the Democrats seem to want to make the race smaller.

 Now don’t get me wrong — I’m not saying that what Republicans are saying is honest or even ethical.
-They’re telling the same lie they did around the country this year: that the Democrats are radical socialists who wants to defund the police.
+They’re telling the same lie they did around the country this year: that the Democrats are radical socialists who want to defund the police.
 And some of their attacks are truly repellent, like this from Loeffler going after her opponent, Rev. Raphael Warnock, stating in a sermon that “nobody can serve God and the military."

 Any informed Christian (and plenty of non-Christians) would immediately recognize that Warnock was referencing the Sermon on the Mount, in which Jesus admonishes his followers that “no one can serve two masters” and tells them to put God before all other considerations.
 But if Loeffler wants to say that Jesus was a dangerous radical, she wouldn’t be the first.